SvenDuve/conversations/context/ek_context_en.md

 * Procurement/Disposition/Logistics: Dan Lascu is our procurement expert, ensuring we always offer the best products at the best prices.
 * Accounting: Sandra Schick
 * Material Compliance: Patricia Etzel can help you with any questions regarding material regulations and certifications, for example IMDS, REACH, RoHS, and more.
+* Employees: We have a total of 12 employees working in various departments, including sales, procurement, logistics, and administration.

 ### Contact Information